ManISueYou/Loader-V1/README.md

-CreateRemoteThread DLL injector plus loader by TheSmartOne1#2409
+CreateRemoteThread DLL injector plus TRINITYSEAL loader by TheSmartOne1#2409

-This Loader Uses TrinitySeal
+Again This Loader Uses TrinitySeal

 The DLL is embeded in resources so no download link needed.
 Change resource as needed.